Leadership in Career and Technical Education

 - A graduate grade point average (GPA) or an undergraduate GPA of at least 3.0.

-- A strong letter of support from a vocational administrative director or a designated Resident Leadership Resource Person (RLRP),
+- A strong letter of support from an administrative director or a designated Resident Leadership Resource Person (RLRP),

 - An admission interview with the program coordinator.